 Roller-Reefing technology

-Roller-Reefing is a technology which provides fuel less attitude control, pointing, steering and station keeping to solar sail spacecraft and to space based solar power satellites and stations.
+steering and station keeping for solar sail spacecraft and space based solar power satellites and stations.

 are just mounted to their roll holder brackets on the outer rim of the spacecraft structure.